opensearch-project/opensearch-build/docker/README.md

 If you only want to build the docker image for either x64 or arm64, run this on a x64 or arm64 host respectively:

-You need to run both script within the `opensearch-build/docker/ci` folder.
-Running them within other path would cause the scripts to fail.
+You need to run the script within the `opensearch-build/docker/ci` folder.
+Running it within other path would cause the script to fail.

 ```bash
 docker build -f ./dockerfiles/integtest-runner.al2.dockerfile . -t <Docker Hub RepoName>/<Docker Image Name>:<Tag Name>